Food Resources

 Huron County Health Department

-For up to date listings of food pantries and other community resources in Huron County.
+For up-to-date listings of food pantries and other community resources in Huron County visit their website.
 Learn more.

 Mid-City Nutrition Program